dayuwater/CarND-Behavioral-Cloning-P3-master/writeup.md

 I then put this dataset along with the provided sample dataset into the model.
 The car can now navigate this part of the track correctly, but a new problem arised.
 The car falls off this part of the track.
 It thinks this is a left-turning curve.

-![alt text][image6]
+![alt text][image5]

 I realized my augmented dataset generated in last might step might be a overkill.
+In addition, the grass on the left side of the road act like a wall, and the no grass part looks very similarly to a valid road, which tricks the car to think it is a left turn instead of going straight.
 I then recorded another dataset that focused on driving straightly on the part above.

 I then put all the 3 datasets into the network, and the result is good.
 The car can stay on track all the time for 10 minutes at 9mph.
 I then changed `drive.py` to let the car drive at 25mph and slow down on curves, the result is good too, although the car is shaking on some portion of straight tracks.